MMB8054 : Theoretical Aspects of Animal Welfare

 Assessment Rationale And Relationship

 The formative assessments include testing and improving students' generic research skills to equip them to a satisfying standard for their research project in semester 2.
 Ability of students will be assessed informally through discussion at both an individual and group level.
-This discussion will include feedback on their ability to design an experiment, analyse data in the R environment, write an ethical application, and how these skills could be improved.
+This discussion will include feedback on their ability to analyse data in the R environment, write an ethical application, and how these skills could be improved.

 Reading Lists